Last updated on March 29, 2026

 Force of Will

-A Legacy staple and currently the priciest card in this ranking (around $50), Force of Will is the best of the “Counterspell, but for 0 mana” instants (and as such only playable in Eternal tabletop formats).
+Legacy staple Force of Will is the best of these free counters, and therefore one of the best counterspell in Magic (and as such only playable in Eternal formats).

 Force of Will still demands that you two-for-one yourself, and your deck needs a good number of blue cards.
-But the results are worth the cost: Force of Will counters any threat, at any time.
+But the results are worth the cost: As Magic's best free spell, Force of Will counters any threat, at any time.

 #3.
 Brainstorm